javirequejo/company-crud/README.md

 Try your best to explain explain your approch to a non-technical person in a README file, list all components you can think of from database, back-end and front-end point of view.

 You may also list your questions for the customer if the feature needs clarifications.

-> Note: If needed, you can make a few assumptions, e.g. authentication and file upload is already implemented, maximum PDF size is 500MB, etc.